AN ESSAY BY KAREN SERGEANT

 Once you’ve seen what breaks, the natural next question is: what actually works?
 What habits, systems, and leadership patterns create a business that’s not only able to scale, but compatible with AI?

-The good news is that even if you’re not trying to grow your business, these practices make everything run smoother, create less wear and tear on your team (and free up your time, which — if I’m counting right — is a win/win/win.)
+The good news is that even if you’re not trying to grow your business, these practices reduce friction, lower stress and make work feel more aligned — for you and your team (which — if I’m counting right — is a win/win/win.)

 These are the habits that let your team operate without constant input, make thoughtful decisions with context, and give AI tools something structured to plug into.